bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="If previous button is clicked, then..." />
 </p>

-But here it will be helpful to go back and look at our diagram, once again.
+<p>But here it will be helpful to go back and look at our diagram, once again.
 Looking at our diagram, this is our situation in this part down here our strip is at this position and we&apos;ve clicked the previous button.
 What we want to do is we want to add the new strip and append it on bottom slider, instead of appending it on the top slider.
 Bottom slider, left corner is going to go from -2000 pixels to -1600 pixels.
-2000 because our images 400 pixels wide, we&apos;ve got five of them here.
+2000 because our images 400 pixels wide, we&apos;ve got five of them here.</p>

-And that will push this first picture (blue box) into our slider.
-And then the same frame will go from 0 pixels to 400 pixels to move that there.
+<p>And that will push this first picture (blue box) into our slider.
+And then
+the same frame will go from 0 pixels to 400 pixels to move that there.
 Hopefully the diagram helps.
-And maybe you drew your own diagram and trying to solve this problem.
+And maybe you drew your own diagram and trying to solve this problem.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 353. if previous button clicked, then ...
 (210) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">